 Are you a novelist?
 Poet?
 Blogger?

-It doesn’t matter which genre you specialize in.
-I’ll tell you the same thing: Writing short stories can help you become a better writer.
+It doesn’t matter which genre you specialize in, you’re surely wondered how to become a better writer.
+I’ll tell all of you the same thing: Writing short stories can improve your writing craft.

 For those of you who are wary to spend your time writing short stories, let’s be clear: Writing short stories is not a waste of time.

 It doesn’t matter if you publish your stories or not because either way, you’ll get something great out of it— becoming a better writer!